Last updated on March 25, 2025

 Teferi, Time Raveler

 Teferi, Time Raveler may be the most annoying planeswalker ever printed, but it’s so damn good at what it does.
-It protects you from interaction on your turn because you cast your game-winning spells like Overwhelming Stampede and Jetmir, Nexus of Revels, and it protects your spells from countermagic.
+It protects you from interaction on your turn because you need to cast your game-winning spells like Overwhelming Stampede and Jetmir, Nexus of Revels, and it protects your spells from countermagic.
 It even buys some time against problematic permanents like Sphere of Safety or Propaganda.

 Boros Charm